Kara Mustafa Pasha: Early life and career

 Kara Mustafa Pasha was of Turkish origin.
 However, he was brought up in the Köprülü family, of Albanian origin.
-He was born in the village of Mirince/Marınca near Merzifon (now called Karamustafapaşa after him), the son of a sipahi, cavalry man.
+He was born in the village of Mirince/Marınca near Merzifon (now called Karamustafapaşa after him), the son of a sipahi (cavalry man).
 His father is said to have served under Köprülü Mehmed Pasha.
-Possibly as a way to increase his possibilities to start an administrative career, he was introduced into the Köprülü household, where he was educated by Köprülü Mehmed Pasha, and married into the Köprülü family.
+Possibly as a way to increase his opportunities to pursue an administrative career, he was introduced into the Köprülü household, where he was educated by Köprülü Mehmed Pasha, and married into the Köprülü family.
 How he entered the family and the details of his marriage are unclear.
 Within the household's inner service (enderun), he held the positions of letter-carrier (telhisci, or assistant to the grand vizier) to Köprülü Mehmed Pasha, and of silahdar (armourer).
 He then entered the household of the Sultan as mirahor-i-sani (master of the horse).
-It is said that while growing up, differently from his adoptive Köprülü brothers, he disliked alcohol, as well as Europeans and other non-Muslims.
+It is said that while growing up differently from his adoptive Köprülü brothers, he disliked alcohol, as well as Europeans and other non-Muslims.
 A contemporary French account says he had two children with the little Köprülü princess, who both died young, and that his wife died shortly after their death, at 31.
-He had four concubines (Fatma, Emine, Ayşe, Zeynep), and by them at least two sons, Yusuf and Mehmed.
-According to another contemporary report by Giovanni Benaglia, secretary of the Austrian ambassador in Istanbul, he divorced his "beloved Köprülü princess" after their engagement and after they had many children, and gave her to a French renegade, one of his favorites.
-An account by a contemporary who visited his household, Claudio Angelo di Martelli, reports of three sons who survived his death: Yusuf, Mehmed, and the youngest Ali.
+He had four concubines (Fatma, Emine, Ayşe, Zeynep) and by them at least two sons: Yusuf and Mehmed.
+According to another contemporary report by Giovanni Benaglia, secretary of the Austrian ambassador in Istanbul, he divorced his "beloved Köprülü princess" after their engagement and after they had many children, and he gave her to a French renegade, one of his favourites.
+An account by a contemporary who visited his household, Claudio Angelo di Martelli, reports of three sons who survived his death: Yusuf, Mehmed and (the youngest) Ali.